notlath/text-analyzer/README.md

 ## Overview

-Text Analyzer is a Python application developed for the CS 006: Algorithms and Complexity course.
+LexiCLI is a Python application developed for the CS 006: Algorithms and Complexity course.
 It demonstrates practical use of different algorithmic paradigms to perform text analysis tasks.

 ### Student Outcomes